What are monochorionic twins?

 All obstetric/maternal-fetal medicine (OB/MFM) medical records

-- If insurance authorization is required, please download the Monochorionic Evaluation Codes PDF for the proper codes.
+If insurance authorization is required, for proper codes please download the Monochorionic Evaluation Codes.

 Afterwards, call 1-800-RX-FETUS or 1-800-793-3887 to discuss your patient and complete the referral process.